codymikol/link-two/README.md

 ## Server category rules

+* Sandbox server
+ - You can find the official sandbox server at https://github.com/tricsi/js13kserver.

+* Package size still below 13 kB
+ - Game package will contain all the game code and assets, for the client and the server.

+* Sandboxed environment
+ - Your game will run in a node.js based sandbox environment.
+That means you will not really use node.
+You cannot require modules and your own modules shipped by your 13k pack.

+* Do not leak the sandbox
-1. Do not touch the `procfile` and the `index.js` file.
+ - This is not a hacking competition.
+This is a way to help the competition admins, the site persistence, and you.
+Do not touch the `procfile` and the `index.js` file.

+* Socket.io client lib
+ - You can use it.
+Simply add `<script src="/socket.io/socket.io.js"></script>` to your HTML and that will be loaded.
+No server configuration will be needed.
+The sandbox already did it.

+* Can I test the sandbox before submitting?
+ - Yes, you can and you must!
+Installing and getting it running is simple.
+Visit the project page at js13kgames.github.io/js-game-server.

+* Is there any example?
+How do I develop my game using the sandbox server?
+ - There's a simple "Rock, Paper, Scissors" example in the public folder.

+* I have more questions!
+ - Feel free to send them to server@js13kgames.com.

 ## FAQ

-1. Can I minify the server side code?
+* Can I minify the server side code?
   - Yes, but you have to keep the readable code also.

-2. Can I add more npm packages?
+* Can I add more npm packages?
   - Yes, but you cannot use them in your game code.

-3. What files count in the 13kb limit?
+* What files count in the 13kb limit?
   - All files in the `public` folder.

-4. Can I deploy new code after I submited the entry?
+* Can I deploy new code after I submited the entry?
   - Yes, but you have to resubmit your entry on the site also.

-5. Can I modify the `procfile` or the `index.js` file?
+* Can I modify the `procfile` or the `index.js` file?
   - No